-\textbf{Varying Meta-attributes.} We compare several meta-attributes to comprehensively understand the MFP.
-The meta-attributes includes top5 loss, top1 loss, the mean value of the network, sparsity level $\kappa$, and so on.
-The sparsity level $\kappa$ meta-attributes is directly related to the acceleration ratio of the network.
-If we pre-define the expected acceleration ratio, the sparsity level $\kappa$ of pruned model would be the same.
-Hence, we should consider other meta-attributes to distinguish the pruned models.
-We find that top5 loss is a better meta-attribute comparing to top1 loss as it reflects more information and thus is more general.
-The improvement of top5 meta-attributes over random meta-attributes validates the effectiveness of meta pruning process.
+\textbf{Varying Meta-attributes.} We compare several meta-attributes to understand the MFP comprehensively.
+The meta-attributes includes top5 loss, top1 loss, the mean value of the network, sparsity level $\kappa$, and so on. \RRR{ Table \ref{table:mate-attr} shows the comparison between different meta-attributes.} The sparsity level $\kappa$ meta-attributes is directly related to the acceleration ratio of the network.
+If we pre-define the expected acceleration ratio, the sparsity level $\kappa$ of the pruned model would be the same.
+Hence, we should consider other meta-attributes to distinguish between the pruned models.
+We find that top5 loss is a better meta-attribute compared to top1 loss, as it reflects more information and is thus more general.
+The improvement of top5 meta-attributes over random meta-attributes validates the effectiveness of the meta pruning process.
 From a statistical perspective, we also use the mean value of the network as a meta-attribute.
-The poor performance of mean value meta-attributes might come from the fact that too much information about the network is lost in the mean calculation.
-Finding a better meta-attributes still need to be explored later.
+The poor performance of mean value meta-attributes may be attributed to the fact that too much information about the network is lost in the mean calculation.
+Finding better meta-attributes is to be explored in future investigations.